 Yes, I have cerebral palsy.
 It’s very mild, and doesn’t really affect how I live.
 It probably affects the way some people see me, and there will always be people who write you off because of it – but I’ve never let them stop me.
 Some of the reactions I have had, and which have appeared in the media, have surprised me.
 Having had it all my life, I don’t know any different anyway, and I always believe we should take people as we find them.

 I reckon that these life experiences make me a better Member of Parliament.
 I have a perspective no-one else has.
 I was surprised, for example, at the impact my maiden speech had – even Private Eye thought it the best maiden speech of the 2010 intake, the only example of an MP ever being glad to have appeared within its covers!

 It’s a real excitement for me to be the MP for Blackpool North and Cleveleys.
 Everybody has fond memories of Blackpool, it sometimes seems, but the reality of two seaside resorts with below-average incomes, reshaping their purpose in a changing economic landscape, is that I see daily reality of those for whom life doesn’t always work out as they wish it had, often through no fault of their own, and so am further inspired to keep working to change that.

 My Mum is from Liverpool, and she can remember going up to Blackpool regularly.
 I remember the thrill as a little boy as we went up the M6 heading for the illuminations too.
-I don’t like all this ‘flat cap and whippet’ caricature of being a ‘northerner’.
+I dislike all this ‘flat cap and whippet’ caricature of being a ‘northerner’.
 But I am proud of my northern roots.
-I think we’re a lot more down to earth up here in the north – and that’s another quality that politicians need to learn to acquire.
+I think we’re a lot more down to earth up here in the north – and that’s another quality that politicians need to learn to acquire in spades.